northoniserhardt/tiktok-live-game/README.md

 {{imagem do projeto}}

 The project consists of a game developed using JavaScript that viewers can interact with by joining the blue or red team and buffing their team's strength to win the game.
+My heartfelt thanks in advance to [@BrunaUmgelter](https://www.linkedin.com/in/brunamgelteruxuidesign/) for her incredible work on the game's artwork.

 ## Installation